What Is a Tongue Thrusting or Tongue Placement Habit?

 They can be.
 Tongue cribs can be either removable or not, and that will depend on several factors.
 An orthodontist may add a tongue crib to your child’s removable retainers, but they may also be permanent appliances requiring specialized tools to put them on or remove them.
 Make sure to consult with the orthodontist about the most efficient type for your child.

-You may consider using a permanent one if you suspect your child may not commit to using the appliance as much as they need out of their own initiative.
+You may consider using a permanent one if you suspect your child may not commit to using the appliance as much as they require out of their own initiative.
 Keep in mind that some cases remain unsolved because the patients do not follow professional recommendations.
-Still, if you believe your child will follow all directions, remember to wear their tongue cribs, and not lose them, you could ask the orthodontist for the removable alternative.
+Still, if you believe your child will follow all directions, you can ask the orthodontist about a removable appliance and remind your child to wear their tongue cribs and not lose them.

 With sincere commitment and cooperation from the child and parent, correction is possible in most cases if there are no added layers of neuromuscular impairments.

-- First, the patient undergoes correction through MyoFunctional Therapy or Tongue Therapy, an exercise technique that re-educates the tongue muscles.
-It is similar to “physical therapy” for the tongue taught by a trained therapist.
+- MyoFunctional Therapy or Tongue Therapy is an exercise technique that re-educates the tongue muscles.
+It is similar to “physical therapy” for the tongue, taught by a trained therapist.
 There are in-office visits and home exercises.
 The length of therapy heavily relies upon the patient’s cooperation and dedication.
-Therapy has proven to give the highest percentage of favorable results.
+Therapy has proven to give the highest percentage of favorable results for all ages.

-What Are Tips to Help Ensure Successful Tongue Crib Treatment?
+Tips to Help Ensure Successful Tongue Crib Treatment

-As we mentioned above, not all corrections of tongue thrust are successful.
-However, a patient’s commitment to the treatment can significantly help ensure a higher probability of success.
+For any successful treatment, you will need the expertise of your orthodontist and the patient’s commitment to the treatment.
 Here are some tips we have for those that will be needing a tongue crib or who already have one:

-- Avoid any hard, sticky foods while wearing the tongue crib.
+- Avoid any hard, sticky foods while wearing the tongue crib & tongue guard.

 - Check every day to make sure the appliance is firmly in place.